 Fortunately…

-This doesn’t seem to be the case when it comes to the Egyptian Mau cat breed.
-And while it is true that they may be at a higher risk of suffering from hypertrophic cardiomyopathy, this should be something that a qualified and reputable breeder can screen for and minimize within their litters.
+This doesn’t seem to be the case regarding the Egyptian Mau cat breed.
+While it is true that they may be at a higher risk of suffering from hypertrophic cardiomyopathy, this should be something that a qualified and reputable breeder can screen for and minimize within their litters.
+This is why if you decide to purchase an Egyptian Mau kitten, just be sure to spend plenty of time researching different Egyptian Mau breeders and be sure that they are willing to guarantee the health of all of their kittens.

 Lastly…

-While you’re doing your due diligence to find the “right” kind of cat to make your next pet, we would also encourage you to take a moment and due a bit or research on different pet insurance policies that are available as well.
+While you’re doing your due diligence to find the “right” kind of cat to make your next pet, we would also encourage you to take a moment and do a bit of research on different pet insurance policies that are available as well.
+If your pet ever becomes sick or injured in the future, you won’t be on the “hook” for 100% of their medical bills.
+As almost any pet owner can tell you, owning a pet can be expensive.
+Particularly if you find yourself visiting the “vet” regularly.

 Which is why…

-We chose to write our Best Pet Insurance Companies article so that if you’re interested in understanding how these policies work and what it might cost for you to be able to get one, you won’t need to spend hours researching it on your own, we’ve got you covered!
+We chose to write our Best Pet Insurance Companies article so that if you’re interested in understanding how these policies work and what it might cost for you to be able to get one, you won’t need to spend hours researching it on your own.
+We’ve got you covered!

 I found a cat in terrible condition two weeks ago.
 Vet cleared her of feline leukemia and feline aids so I went ahead and bonded with her.sent several pics to friend who said she seemed exotic and posed like a sphynx.
 I checked on Egyptian mau cats and I need to send pic to someone who knows.
 Those back legs are a dead giveaway and she leaps like I have never seen a cat do.
 Where can I send them ?